-Now, since the fuzzy constants young and about_18 appear in the program facts they are considered specific object constants in the base system.
-Then, in order to compute a proof for the queries (age(Mary, z), 0.5) and (age(John, z), 0.5), we get that variable z has to be instantiated either to the fuzzy constant young or $about_18$.
-If variable z is instantiated to the fuzzy constant young, by applying the SU inference rule to the fact ($\rightarrow age(John, about_18), 0.9$), we infer
+Now, because the fuzzy constants young and $about_18$ appear in the program facts they are considered specific object constants in the base system.
+Then, in order to compute a proof for the queries (age(Mary, z), 0.5) and (age(John, z), 0.5), variable z has to be instantiated either to the fuzzy constant young or $about_18$.
+If variable z is instantiated to the fuzzy constant young, by applying the SU inference rule to the fact $(\rightarrow age(John, about_18), 0.9)$, we infer